festvox/datasets-CMU_Wilderness/README.md

     nohup ../bin/do_found make_tts &
     ../bin/do_found get_voices

-While build a Random Forest Clustergen synthesis model for Festival and Flite in NANTTV/voices/ This will take at least 48 hours on a 12 core machine.
+Will build a Random Forest Clustergen synthesis model for Festival and Flite in NANTTV/voices/ This will take at least 48 hours on a 12 core machine.